yousefelassal/quote-cron/README.md

 > Know how to listen, and you will profit even from those who talk badly.

 > Let us revere, let us worship, but erect and open-eyed, the highest, not the lowest; the future, not the past!

+> If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.